Kiranjith83/SA/SA.md

     - It is the block devices and the volume needs to be mounted to access.
     - Data is stored in S3, same like snapshot based backup on S3.
     - Data is moved to AWS by taking snapshot to S3, and copy that snapshot as volume to mount on EC2.
+    - Data written to these volumes can be asynchronously backed up as point in time snapshop of your volumes and stored in the cloud as Amazon EBS Snapshots.
+    - Snapshots are incremental backups that capture only changed blocks.
+All snapshot storage is also compressed to minimizde the storage charges.
+    - Available in two types
+      - Stored Volumes
+      - Cached Volumes
+        - Usign S3 as primary data store but Retains frequently accessed data locally in your storage gateway.
+        - This minimize the need to scale on-prem storage with low latency for frequently accessed data.
   - Tape gateway
     - Virtual Tape library (VTL), it is presented over ISCSI which supports tape drive based backups.
     - Costly and admin overhead.